The Path to Proton Structure at One-Percent Accuracy: Phenomenology

 We consider differential distributions for the following processes: charged current DY production (Figs.~\ref{fig:pheno-wm} and~\ref{fig:pheno-wp}), neutral current DY (Fig.~\ref{fig:pheno-ttbar}), gauge boson pair production (Figs.~\ref{fig:pheno-diboson-wmz},~\ref{fig:pheno-diboson-wpz}, and~\ref{fig:pheno-diboson-ww}), top pair production (Fig.~\ref{fig:pheno-ttbar}), and then Higgs production in the various channels (Figs.~\ref{fig:pheno-higgs},~\ref{fig:pheno-higgs-wm},~\ref{fig:pheno-higgs-wp}, and~\ref{fig:pheno-higgs-vbf}).
 Recall that the fiducial cross-sections shown in the previous sections have been obtained by integrating the differential distributions shown here.
 Note also that in each case a fully off-shell calculation is presented, including nonfactorizable diagrams, and e.g.\ for diboson production also single and nonresonant contributions: so the heading in the diagram merely indicates the dominant intermediate state.

 While detailed conclusions can be reached by inspection of the plots, we summarize here some generic features:

 \begin{itemize} \item PDF uncertainties are uniformly smallest for NNPDF4.0, and largest for CT18, with ABMP16 uncertainties sometimes close to the NNPDF4.0 ones.
-However it should be borne in mind that ABMP16 adopts a Hessian approach with restricted parametrization and no tolerance, as already pointed out above and in Ref.~\cite{Ball:2017nwa}. \item The pull is essentially always below one for NNPDF3.1, thus showing backward compatibility of NNPDF4.0 with its predecessor. \item The pull is generally largest for ABMP16, especially in regions sensitive to extrapolation where the uncertainties are very small for this PDF set, such as for instance highly boosted associate Higgs production with $W^\pm$, where in the largest rapidity bins the pull can be as large as four. \item The pulls of CT18 and MSHT20 for the more inclusive observables, single gauge boson production and Higgs in gluon fusion, are generally below two and mostly below one.
+However, when comparing uncertainties in different PDF sets recall the caveat discussed in Sect.~\ref{sec:pdflumis}. \item The pull is essentially always below one for NNPDF3.1, thus showing backward compatibility of NNPDF4.0 with its predecessor. \item The pull is generally largest for ABMP16, especially in regions sensitive to extrapolation where the uncertainties are very small for this PDF set, such as for instance highly boosted associate Higgs production with $W^\pm$, where in the largest rapidity bins the pull can be as large as four. \item The pulls of CT18 and MSHT20 for the more inclusive observables, single gauge boson production and Higgs in gluon fusion, are generally below two and mostly below one.
 However, pulls for double gauge-boson production and associate Higgs production or Higgs in gauge fusion are larger and sometimes exceed two. \item Large pulls with CT18 and MSHT20 are also seen for top production at large invariant mass, where the gluon at increasingly large $x$ is probed, in agreement with the comparison of gluon luminosities. \end{itemize}